-Appropriate funding levels and the extent to which this decision can be taken now are judgement calls based on the Hearing Committee's assessment of submissions received.
+Appropriate funding levels and the extent to which this decision can be taken now are judgement calls.

-Officer views are that a justifiable basis exists for adopting funding for the WRS at the levels proposed.
+The Hearing Committee's view is that a justifiable basis exists for adopting funding for the WRS at the levels proposed.

 6. Governance and Funding Proposal (LTCCP Amendment)